lyokha/ngx-export-tools-extra/README.md

 ---

-To serve subrequests, a custom HTTP manager can be implemented and then configured in a custom service handler with *registerCustomManager*.
-To enable this manager in the subrequest configuration, use field *manager* with the key that was bound to the manager in *registerCustomManager*.
+To serve subrequests, a custom HTTP manager can be implemented and then registered in a custom service handler with *registerCustomManager*.
+To enable this manager in a subrequest configuration, use field *manager* with the key that was bound to the manager in *registerCustomManager*.

 For example, let's implement a custom UDS manager which will serve